 - Make an appointment with your family doctor (GP) after five to seven days so that he or she or the practice nurse can check the operation site is healing well.
 If your GP has any questions, please ask him or her to call us.

-- If your child shows any signs of infection, such as redness, a high temperature or is generally unwell, ask your family doctor (GP) for a check up as soon as possible as a course of antibiotics might be needed.
+- If a child shows any signs of infection, such as redness, a high temperature or is generally unwell, ask a family doctor (GP) for a check up as soon as possible as a course of antibiotics might be needed.

 - All the stitches used are dissolvable and will begin to rub off in around two weeks.
 The light dressing can be gently peeled off after a week or so.

-- After two weeks, if the operation site has healed, you can massage the scar with unscented moisturiser twice a day until the scar has faded.
+- After two weeks, if the operation site has healed, massage the scar with unscented moisturiser twice a day until the scar has faded.
 This could take two months or more.

 If you have any questions, please telephone the ward from which your child was discharged.
 Unless there is any other abnormality of your child’s hand then we usually do not arrange to see him or her again.
 Please contact the secretary or the ward if you have any concerns.